 Being attuned with your child will look a bit different for every mom and family, but here are some general examples:

-- you show genuine interest in what your child loves… even if you don’t.
+- you show genuine interest in what your child loves… even if you don’t love it yourself.

 - you frequently check in with how your child is doing as it relates to their world.